davidelbe/david.elbe.me/_posts/2014-09-17-fizzbuzz-alternatives.md

 ---
 layout: post
-title:  4 alternatives to the Fizzbuzz test for hiring programmers
+title:  5 alternatives to the Fizzbuzz test for hiring programmers
 date:   2014-09-17
 categories: developers hiring
 ---

 I compiled a list over the last 100 so-called programmers who came to me looking for a job.
 75 of them failed one or more of our three simple programming tests.
-Let me emphase that, 75 out of 100 applicants to a programming job can not program.
+Let me emphase that; 75 out of 100 applicants to a programming job *can not program*.
 At all.

 You might have heard of the Fizz Buzz test.
 I first read about it on Jeff Atwood's [excellent blog](http://blog.codinghorror.com/why-cant-programmers-program/).